MESAHub/mesa/docs/source/just_a_module.rst

      make

-And finally run the executable, named sample
+And run the executable, named sample

 .. code-block:: console